codelamp/intrepid/README.md

     var b = a.create().namespace();

-Now `b` should have the parts of its structure that allow change dereferenced.
+Now `b` should have the parts of its structure that allow change, dereferenced.
 The way the dereferencing is applied, depends on `a's` namespace template.
 This is an internal object that just highlights the properties that need dereferencing, and how they should be dereferenced.
 So now, as long as `a` defined `childObject` as a property that needed deref, we should be able to:

     b.childObject.modifyWithoutFear = true;

-The namespace operation doesn't have to dereference all shared propertied, just the ones outlined in the namespace template.
+The namespace operation doesn't have to dereference all shared properties, just the ones outlined in the namespace template.
 So it is fully possible to still have shared properties after namespacing.

 ## Documentation